w3c/ColorWeb-CG/png_cicp_chunk_proposal.md

 - gAMA
 - cHRM
 - sRGB

-[H.273](https://www.itu.int/rec/T-REC-H.273/en) specifies a controlled vocabulary for the parameterization of color space information:
-* Color Primaries
-* Transfer Function
-* Matrix Coefficients (only required if essence is stored as Y’CbCr)

 Use [ITU-T Series H Supplement 19](https://www.itu.int/rec/T-REC-H.Sup19-201910-I) “recommendations” to signal the controlled vocabulary for image formats commonly used for baseband linear broadcasts or file-based Video-on-Demand(VOD) services.
 * Tables within this document summarize values most commonly used in broadcast for 47 different standards documents including H.273